Masterclass Hull insurance: October 2026 – London

 Dionysios Tsilioris, Research Analyst, URSA Shipbrokers

 Dionysios Tsilioris has a background in Maritime Studies and a Master’s in Shipping Management from the University of Piraeus.
-A Member of the Institute of Chartered Shipbrokers, he started his career in shipping with a digital dry cargo chartering start-up before joining URSA Shipbrokers in Piraeus, Greece.
+A Fellow of the Institute of Chartered Shipbrokers, he started his career in shipping with a digital dry cargo chartering start-up before joining URSA Shipbrokers in Piraeus, Greece.
 Initially working on the Ship Sale and Purchase desk, he later took on a role in developing URSA’s Research desk, which now includes two analysts.

 His work focuses on tracking developments in the dry bulk freight market, including vessel trends, commodity flows, and broader economic factors.
-URSA’s research publications have been well received in the industry and are often republished in shipping media, while his personal contributions on maritime affairs have appeared in the Financial Times.
+URSA’s research publications have been well received within the industry and are often republished in shipping media, while his personal contributions on maritime affairs have appeared in the Financial Times.

 He has experience giving presentations, taking part in panel discussions, and contributing to conversations on topics such as China’s energy landscape, coal imports, and carbon regulations in shipping.
-He has also lectured on dry bulk markets in professional shipping education programs.
+He has also lectured on dry bulk markets in professional shipping education programmes.

 Paul Rowland, Director, Richards Hogg Lindley